Is My Child a Sociopath?

 So what are parents supposed to do when they suspect sociopathic behavior in their child?
 And what does it mean for them?
 If my child stole from our family in the midst of substance abuse, will that behavior last when they are sober?
 Are they now changed forever or is it just a phase?
 At what point are interventions needed and how aggressive should they be?
 Is this the fault of my parenting?
 This is a controversial topic, so I think it best to frame our discussion further before moving on.

 1. Withhold moral judgment: The diagnostic criteria for antisocial personality have not traditionally emphasized “why” an individual engages in sociopathic behaviors.
 For example, a young person can steal because of thrill seeking, impulsivity, anger, peer association, drug use, a misinterpretation of social norms or all of the above.
 There are many roads to the same destination.
 We know their end behaviors but not always their intentions, hearts, and minds.
 This is vital because it helps to withhold the moral judgment associated with these behaviors, which is critical for any parent to objectively help their child.
 “Good” and “bad” labels only make matters worse here.
 Kids who are addicted routinely engage in antisocial behaviors but only some are antisocial at baseline.
-The DSM V makes provisions for the exclusion of ongoing addiction - but that is a blog for another time.
+The DSM-V makes provisions for the exclusion of ongoing addiction, but that is a post for another time.

 2. Sociopathy is dynamic: I have had the pleasure of watching numerous young persons with a history of rather questionable behaviors do well later in life.
 These include kids who assaulted their parents, bullied others mercilessly, and spent time in prison.
 They can graduate from college, learn to maintain meaningful relationships, establish a sense of spirituality, and become caretakers for others.
 Young people who exhibit antisocial behaviors are largely dynamic.
 While everyone should be held accountable for their behaviors, we must again avoid the temptation of static judgments.
 We can be realistic and hold onto hope all at once.